pantheon-systems/documentation/source/content/logs.md

 ### How do I access logs in environments with multiple containers?

 Live environments for Basic and Performance sites on paid plans have one main and one failover container that can contain logs.
 Performance Medium plans and above have more than one container in the Live *and* Test environments.
-In order to download the logs from each application container, use the following shell [script](#automate-downloading-logs).
+In order to download the logs from each application container, use the [shell script](#automate-downloading-logs) above.

 ### Can I `tail` server logs?